oizin/oizin.github.io/_assets/bitcoin-volatility-20210118/bitcoin-volatility.md

 # Bitcoin price volatility with ARCH models

+---

+I wrote this post to remind myself of the basic strategies behind how (financial) time series are analysed and how volatility models work.
+In particular I examine the ARCH model.
+Don't take the attempt to forecast the distributions of Bitcoin / US dollar price movements seriously - I would bet precisely \$0 on this model.
+I hope to do a more detailed post on how to evaluate forecasts in the future.

+---

 ## Introduction

 It's January 2021 and Bitcoin price have been breaking all time highs.
 In this context I wanted to explore statistical methods for estimating and forecasting volatility, in particular autoregressive conditional heteroscedasticity (ARCH) models.
 Volatility is variation around the mean return of a financial asset.
 Low volatility implies prices are bunched near the mean while high volatility implies large swings in prices.
 It is considered a measure of investment risk.
 For example, we may be convinced Bitcoin will continue to rise in value over the short term but reluctant to engage in speculation if there is significant volatility reducing our chances of being able to buy in and sell at "good" prices (even if there a upward trend).
 I'll add I'm not an expert on financial markets, and that models and graphs below are coded in R.

 ```r